Skip to main content

 You can send and receive any superjson-compatible payload (like Dates, Sets, Lists, circular references, etc.) and let Wasp handle the (de)serialization.

-For a detailed explanation of the Query definition API (i.e., arguments and return values), check the API Reference.
+For a detailed explanation of the Query definition API (more precisely, its arguments and return values), check the API Reference.

 Using Queries

-To use a Query, you can import it from wasp/client/operations and call it directly.
-As mentioned, the usage doesn't change depending on whether you're on the server or the client:
+To call a Query on the client, you can import it from wasp/client/operations and call it directly.

 import { getAllTasks, getFilteredTasks } from 'wasp/client/operations'